 Select “Recommended Settings” and then click the FINISH button.

-After clicking the Finish button, WMP will start.
-Again, if this is the first time that you’ve used Windows Media Player, it scans your music folder looking for audio files.
+Again, if this is the first time that you’ve used Windows Media Player, it’ll start a scan of your music folder looking for audio files.

 That might take a few minutes but eventually, it’ll display your music collection.